 The Master of Science (MSc) degree in Environmental Policy is directed at those wishing to conduct research into the economics and policy of environmental issues.
 It is the only such degree available in Ireland.
 Candidates are required to prepare a major thesis in a minimum period of one year.
 Prior to beginning the thesis, candidates attend short courses in environmental economics and research methods.
-Applicants should have a good undergraduate degree in economics or a related subject.
 The number of places on offer is limited to five.
 Studentships are available which cover fees and provide a stipend.